Recycling and Waste

 There is a farm in Ayrshire which seems to place more emphasis on using glass bottles, which they sell for £2.
 They sell their milk at £1.50 a litre, which is considerably more than the £1.20 charged by Black Isle Dairy and Forest Farm at Kinellan.

-Let's hope that Black Isle Dairy may be persuaded to move towards installing a milk dispenser, and away from single-use plastic bottles.
+Let's hope that Black Isle Dairy may consider moving towards installing a milk dispenser, and away from single-use plastic bottles.

 Alternative Food Packaging project in North Berwick